Copper gains as bearish traders cancel short positions

 LONDON: Copper prices rebounded on Monday as traders cancelled short positions in frustration, but gains were capped by uncertainty about economic growth and high interest rates.

-Three-month copper on the London Metal Exchange was up 1% at $8,115 per metric ton by 1105 GMT, having shed 1.4% and hit a two-week low on Friday.
+Three-month copper on the London Metal Exchange rose 0.7% to $8,095 per metric ton in official open-outcry trading, having shed 1.4% and hit a two-week low on Friday.

 “Traders have been playing it from the short side recently and they’re getting a little frustrated as it has not really been yielding much so we’ve been seeing some short-covering,” said Ole Hansen, head of commodity strategy at Saxo Bank in Copenhagen.